geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Optionally check also accessory files like `.eslinrc`, if you want to keep aligned with lint standards.
 - Follow the instructions below, in order, from your version to the one you want to update to.

+## Migration from 2021.01.01 to 2021.02.00

+See [this](https://github.com/geosolutions-it/MapStore2/pull/6738/files) pr for more details

+**Some key files have been moved to `configs` folder like:**
+- localConfig.json
+- new.json
+- pluginsConfig.json
+- config.json
+- simple.json

+checkout changes to various pom.xml
+- **pom.xml**
+- **web/pom.xml**

 ## Migration from 2021.01.00 to 2021.01.01

 ### Update embedded entry to load the correct configuration